bensonchow123/ppocr-demo/fine-tune-rec-module.md

 Hightlight poorly recognised words and the labeling program will crop it
-Then manually annotate the poorly recognised words
+Then manually annotate the poorly recognised words Need at least 500 examples to fix a issue (e.g. cursive)

 The program will create a:
 - `/crop_img` directory